personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/updating-the-view.md

 import { Mat33, Vec2 } from '@js-draw/math';

 // When moveLeftUpdate is applied to the viewport, it moves the
-// viewport to the left by 1 unit. const moveLeftUpdate = Mat33.translation(Vec2.of(-1, 0));
+// canvas to the left by 1 unit.
+This is the same as moving the viewport
+// to the right by one unit.
+const moveLeftUpdate = Mat33.translation(Vec2.of(-1, 0));

 function update() {